-Where to Go in Vietnam: North vs South
+The Best Places to Go in Vietnam: From North to South

 Many who visit Vietnam say it’s one of the most colourful countries in all of Southeast Asia.
 They might argue that this is due, in part, to the distinct differences in culture and climate that exist between the north and the south of this spectacular nation.

 Whether you decide to spend your time in the north or south may depend on what time of year it is.
 The north tends to experience cool, damp winters and hot dry summers, whereas the south has more of a consistent tropical climate that is broken by a rainy season between May and November.
 Here Tracy Fitzgerald gives us a brief run down on where to go in Vietnam.

 An ideal time to visit North Vietnam is between September and December when it isn’t too humid and not yet cold.
 That said, capital Hanoi tends to be temperate all year round.